 A limited liability company, abbreviated as an “LLC”, can be used for many different purposes.
 Whether used in connection with operating a business or holding title to assets (such as real estate, vehicles, bank accounts, etc.), LLCs are commonly used to limit one’s personal liability, i.e., for protecting one’s personal assets from others.
 They are one of many types of business organizations to choose from.

-LLCs as business entitles are typically more flexible than other types of business organizations and perhaps lend their owners greater credibility as compared with operating outside of a formal business structure.
+LLCs as business entities are typically more flexible than other types of business organizations and perhaps lend their owners greater credibility as compared with operating outside of a formal business structure.
 LLCs provide a choice of tax regime, are less rigid and require less paperwork than corporations, allow various types of “persons” under the law to be owners (known as “members”), and also allow for just a single member.
 For small business owners and entrepreneurs, flexibility and simplicity are often two very important goals when forming a new company.
 Also important is credibility with potential customers, clients, vendors, etc., which might be more easily earned through an LLC than a single individual, or a group of small individuals, operating on his, her, or their own via a sole proprietorship or a partnership.
 LLCs for these reasons, among others, are very popular today.

 LLCs are creatures of state law.
 Kansas has different laws than Missouri as it relates to LLCs.
 One does not form an LLC at the federal level.
 An LLC is organized under state law via the Kansas Secretary of State’s Office in the state of Kansas and the Missouri Secretary of State’s Office in the state of Missouri.
 The state of Kansas requires an annual report to be filed for Kansas LLCs (which requires an annual filing fee to be paid along with it), but the state of Missouri does not have such a requirement.
 Other differences exist between the states as well that should be taken into account.